Public transport is the way to go in and around Sydney, writes Rod Pascoe.

 I used the MyMulti3 pass for A$63 (NZ$68.50) to visit many tourist spots.

+The first trip was a quick bus ride to the 309m-high Sydney Tower Eye.
+Next up was a 30-minute ferry ride up the Parramatta River to Cockatoo Island, a World Heritage site.
 An early prison, the island served for 134 years until 1991 as a massive shipyard.
 Much of the infrastructure is still in place, and although it wouldn't be on every tourist's list, it would be a must for those interested in industrial heritage.

 From Cockatoo Island, I took the ferry to Darling Harbour.
 You could spend a whole day here and still not see everything.
 It's home to the Downunder version of Madame Tussauds, with its wax models of big names in history, politics, sport, cinema, television, music and science.
 The most popular exhibit featured the pop group One Direction.
 Heaps of girls (and their mothers!) lined up to have their photos taken with the lads.